devilcry11/npoi-examples/README.md

 # NPOI Examples

-This repository is splitted from NPOI major repository in order to manage the examples easily.
+This repository is splitted from [NPOI master repository](https://github.com/nissl-lab/npoi) in order to manage the examples easily.

+# To Get Started with NPOI
+CalendarDemo is a good example for you to get started with NPOI.
+Check [here](https://github.com/nissl-lab/npoi-examples/tree/main/ss/CalendarDemo)

 # Folders Explained
 |Folder Name| Description|